tsmith512/tsmithcreative/_posts/2020-04-16-hello-hangboard.md

 Clearly, iOS Code Signing is the part of this I had the most trouble with, and need to study more about.
-I _felt_ like it should be simple and that I knew what was going on &mdash; it just kept not working.
-And the answer was always "your cert and your development team don't match" or "your development team isn't allowed to build under this provisioning profile," even though all the IDs matched every time.
+I _felt_ like it should be simple and that I knew what was going on &mdash; it just kept not working, even though all the IDs matched every time.

 {% picture /blog/hello-hangboard/bitrise-workflows.png --alt "Side by side workflows in Bitrise" %}